HassiellSaucedo/NodeBackend101/streams/readme.md

 `node streams/readable-stream.js `

-- use this command to execute the readable-stream example code:
+- use this command to execute the readable-stream-on-demand.js example code:

 `node streams/readable-stream-on-demand.js`

+- use this command to execute the duplex example code:

+`node streams/duplex.js`

+- use this command to execute the transform example code:

+`node streams/transform.js`

+- use this command to execute the CamelCase example code:

+`node streams/CamelCaseStream.js`

+With this code, write a sentence in the terminal to watch how it converts into CamelCase.